Ashwinkarthick/af-analysis-mdc/README.md

 ## Attribution and contact

-AF-Analysis is an MDC-maintained analysis viewer modified and maintained by **Ashwin Karthick Natarajan**.
+AF-Analysis is an MDC-maintained analysis viewer modified.

-Queries: ashwin.natarajan@mdc-berlin.de

 Built from and extended around these open-source projects: